 Lay centre of cloth over tube number one.
 Place tube number two next to it.
 Start rolling.

 You can use card inners from packs of tin foil, or make rolls out of drawing or other paper.
-I cover mine with acid free paper.
+I cover mine with acid free tissue paper.

 It is worth including a printed copy of the instructions when sending work out, so that the recipient can store it safely too.
 Feel free to download and print.